-5.3.2.4 AAL3/4 Additional EOM/SSM Processing Upon termination of a CPCS-PDU, the CN8236 performs the following additional checks and functions on each EOM or SSM cell received: The Length field in the CPCS-PDU trailer is written to the CPCS_LENGTH field of a RSM status queue entry written for the VCC.
-The CN8236 performs a PAD length check to see if the sum of all LIs for the CPCS-PDU - LENGTH - 8 = [0 to 3] octets.
-If in error, it sets the PAD_ERROR bit in the status queue entry.
-The CN8236 performs a Modulo 32 bit check.
-If the sum of all LIs for the CPCS-PDU is not modulo 32 bit, the SAR sets the MOD_ERROR bit in the status queue entry.
-If the Alignment (AL) field in the CPCS-PDU trailer is not all 0s, it sets the AL_ERROR bit in the status queue entry.
-If the BTAG field in the RSM VCC table entry does not match the ETAG field in the CPCS-PDU trailer, it sets the TAG_ERROR bit in the status queue entry.
-The CN8236 checks the BAT_EN bit in the AAL3/4 Head VCC table entry.
+5.3.2.4 AAL3/4 Additional EOM/SSM Processing

+Upon termination of a CPCS-PDU, the CN8236 performs the following additional checks and functions on each EOM or SSM cell received:

+- The Length field in the CPCS-PDU trailer is written to the CPCS_LENGTH field of a RSM status queue entry written for the VCC. - The CN8236 performs a PAD length check to see if the sum of all LIs for the CPCS-PDU - LENGTH - 8 = [0 to 3] octets.
+If in error, it sets the PAD ERROR bit in the status queue entry. - The CN8236 performs a Modulo 32 bit check.
+If the sum of all LIs for the CPCS-PDU is not modulo 32 bit, the SAR sets the MOD_ERROR bit in the status queue entry. - If the Alignment (AL) field in the CPCS-PDU trailer is not all 0s, it sets the AL_ERROR bit in the status queue entry. - If the BTAG field in the RSM VCC table entry does not match the ETAG field in the CPCS-PDU trailer, it sets the TAG_ERROR bit in the status queue entry. - The CN8236 checks the BAT_EN bit in the AAL3/4 Head VCC table entry.
 If BAT_EN is high, it compares the BASIZE field to the Length field in the CPCS-PDU trailer.
 If not a match, it sets the BA_ERROR bit in the status queue entry.
-BASIZE; and if so, sets the BA_ERROR bit in the status queue entry.
-5.3.2.5 AAL3/4 MIB Counters Whenever an AAL3/4 MIB counter rolls over to all 0s, the CN8236 writes a RSM status queue entry with the CNT_ROVR bit set to a logic high, and the HEAD_VCC_INDEX field pointing to the AAL3/4 Head VCC entry which contains the rolled-over counter.
-This processing step takes place for the CRC10_ERR, MID_ERR, LI_ERR, SN_ERR, BOM_SSM_ERR, and EOM_ERR counters.
+If BAT_EN is low, it checks if the Length field is > BASIZE; and if so, sets the BA_ERROR bit in the status queue entry. - The CN8236 writes the AAL3/4 CPCS-PDU trailer to the data buffer.